 The name of this villa comes from the word “althos” which means “cure”.
 Althea was the mother of Meleagros.
 She managed to save her son by hiding his fire of fait in a mystery box.
 But in the future, Meleagros killed his mother’s brothers and sisters in order to save his only love, Atalanty.
 It was then that his mother took the fire out and her son immediately passed away.

-Althea luxurious 3-floor villa can ft 6 people in 3 bedrooms and is ideal for families, friends and couples that seek to relax in privacy and luxury on the beautiful island of Spetses.
+Althea luxurious 3-floor villa can fit 6 people in 3 bedrooms and is ideal for families, friends, and couples that seek to relax in privacy and luxury on the beautiful island of Spetses.

-These 3 beautifully designed villas are private and yet close to walk or scoot to the nearest restaurants shops and beaches.
+These 3 beautifully designed villas are private and yet close to the nearest restaurants shops and beaches.
 Spend each day on a different and stunning beach.
 Swim in the warm sea, then while away the afternoon relaxing on your veranda reading a book or taking a nap.
-Spend each evening eating good food and drinking fine wine alfresco in the grounds or at a local taverna.
+Spend each evening eating good food and drinking fine wine alfresco on the grounds or at a local taverna.
 Enjoy the tranquility and simply chill as the sun sets over the gorgeous Spetses.